Azure/az-cgpu-onboarding/Confidential-GPU-H100-Onboarding-(CMK-for-Windows).md

 # Required parameters:
 # tenantid: your tenant ID, also known as your directory ID
 # subscriptionid: your subscription ID
 # rg: name of your resource group. (please do az login to your subscription and create a resource group)
 #	adminusername: your adminusername
 #	publickeypath: your public key path
 # privatekeypath: your private key path
-# desid: disk encryption set id. (only need if trying to use CMK, otherwith vm will be create through PMK)
+# desid: disk encryption set ID (if not set, your VM will be created using a platform managed key)
-#	cgppackagepath: your cgpu-onboarding-pakcage.tar.gz path
+#	cgpupackagepath: your cgpu-onboarding-package.tar.gz path
 #	vmnameprefix: the prefix of your vm.
 It will create from prefix1, prefix2, prefix3 till the number of VMs specified;
 #	totalvmnumber: the number of VMs you want to create